9 Tips From Locals on Where to Fish in Pierce County

 Located at 9222 Veterans Dr SW, Lakewood, Washington 98498

-Jaron Witsoe recommends heading to American Lake in Lakewood to fish for rainbow trout.
-Open year-round for fishing, American Lake is stocked with rainbow trout and kokanee, and there is also a large population of other natural fish.
+REALTOR® Jaron Witsoe recommends heading to American Lake in Lakewood to fish for Rainbow Trout.
+Open year-round for fishing, American Lake is stocked with Rainbow Trout and Kokanee, and there is also a large population of other natural fish.
 Not only does American Lake have some great fishing, but it’s also home to some truly beautiful scenery!
-We recommend taking a look at this handy “Fishing Prospects Calendar” to help plan your fishing trip.
+We recommend taking a look at this handy lake locator from the Washington Department of Fish and Wildlife to help plan your fishing trip.
+You can search by location, or type of fish you're hoping to catch!

 The Puget Sound & Slag Pile Area by Vashon Island